Continuity and Species Conservation

 Convective and Diffusive Transport

-Our total flux $\mathbf{F}$ is a result of stuff being carried in or out with an average velocity $\mathbf{v}$ as well as stuff moving in or out the control volume due to a species related phenomena.
-Meaning, flux will vary from species to species and thus using $\mathbf{v}$ does not catch all of the stuff coming in of $\mathscr{B}$.
-And that flux $\mathbf{f}$ we use to “catch up” we call if diffusion.
+Our total flux F is a result of stuff being carried in or out with an average velocity v as well as stuff moving in or out the control volume due to a species related phenomena.
+Meaning, flux will vary from species to species and thus using v does not catch all of the stuff coming in of B. And that flux f we use to “catch up” we call if diffusion.

 Velocity is kind of important here since we can define it based on mass, molar, and volumetric units.
 And the key here is that these are NOT just conversations.
 They are not just scaling factors: